wahaj4311/status-tree-visualizer/README.md

     *   Serves the frontend application.
 *   **Frontend (`/frontend`)**: A static web page (HTML, CSS, JavaScript) that:
     *   Connects to the WebSocket server.
-    *   Visualizes the status of each service on the faces of a rotating 3D cube.
+    *   Visualizes the status of each service as leaves on a stylized tree.
-    *   Includes controls to pause/play the animation.
+    *   Shows live logs of service status changes.

 ## Technologies Used